airan-tw/azure_training/M1/Create Azure App Service Web Apps/lab02.md

-## Exercise 2: Build a front-end web application by using Azure Web Apps
+## Lab 2: Build a front-end web application by using Azure Web Apps

 ### Task 1: Create a web app